HackYourFuture/HTML-CSS/Week0/README.md

 ### Hello new class!

->Before you come to your first session at Social Hackers Academy please go through this document, read, watch and check if you are ready to start your HackYourFuture adventure!
+>Before you come to your first session at Social Hackers Academy please go through this document, read, watch and check if you are ready to start your Social Hacker's adventure!

 ### Read these Chapters from the [Front-end Handbook](https://www.frontendhandbook.com)
  * [What Is a Front-End Developer?](https://frontendmasters.com/books/front-end-handbook/2017/what-is-a-FD.html)